 Engaging a real estate agent for the first time, and not sure what comes under their jurisdiction?
 Read on to find out more about what your property agent should, and shouldn’t be doing!

-First things first: before engaging a real estate agent, make sure you verify he/she is indeed registered with the Council for Estate Agencies (CEA).
+First things first: before engaging a real estate agent, verify they’re indeed registered with the Council for Estate Agencies (CEA).
 Simply access CEA’s website, and conduct a search using your agent’s name or real estate number.
-If you want to go a step further in verifying your agent’s identity, ask for his or her real estate agency card, which contains a CEA-issued registration number.
+If you want to go a step further in verifying your agent’s identity, ask for their real estate agency card, which contains a CEA-issued registration number.

-It takes only a few seconds to verify that your real estate agent agent is registered, so make sure you do so!
-Don’t simply assume he/she is registered – there have been many cases of sole individuals and companies alike being fined for engaging in property work without being licensed, and it happens more than you’d imagine.
+It takes only a few seconds to verify that your real estate agent is registered, so make sure you do so!
+Don’t simply assume they’re registered.
+There have been many cases of sole individuals and companies being fined for engaging in property work without being licensed, and it happens more than you’d imagine.

 How does this impact you?
 If you’re working with an unlicensed agent — whether knowingly or unknowingly — you have zero protection from the law, and you’ll be left high and dry should your agent (touch wood!) abscond with your money.

-Now that you know for sure your real estate agent is registered, take note of the things that he or she should and shouldn’t be doing:
+Now that you know your real estate agent is registered, take note of the things they should and shouldn’t be doing.

 2. Negotiate on your behalf